Azure/azure-init/libazureinit-kvp/diagnostics-proposal.md

 `dump` defaults to JSON; `--json` makes that explicit and `--text` selects human-readable output.
 Without `--parse`, it returns every physical record in pool order. `--parse` calls `DiagnosticReader::entries()`, returning typed diagnostics and reports while preserving other or invalid records as `Raw`.
 Both modes require a successful string-based snapshot; invalid physical UTF-8 fails the command without returning records.

-Parsed JSON and text output sort diagnostics and reports by their timestamps as instants, oldest first, including timezone offsets and available fractional precision.
-Equal timestamps retain first-seen pool order.
-Raw entries follow the timestamped entries in their original relative pool order; the CLI does not infer timestamps from malformed or unrecognized records.
+Parsed JSON and text output preserve the reader's first-seen pool order; the CLI does not reorder entries.
+In parsed text output, binary payloads render as `payload_b64=<base64>`.
 This presentation does not change the reader API's ordering or write to the pool.

 ```text
 dump                    -> JSON array of every physical {key, value} record